WENHA0ZHANG/wenha0zhang.github.io/_pages/about.md

     url: "/portfolio/portfolio-99/"
 news:
   - date: "2026-06"
-    text: 'Paper on <a href="/publication/2026-06-22-scalable-adaptive-ac-control/">scalable adaptive AC control in real sleep environments</a> accepted by ACM Sustainability Week Companion&rsquo;26.'
+    text: 'Paper on <a href="/publication/2026-06-22-scalable-adaptive-ac-control/">scalable adaptive AC control in real sleep environments</a> accepted by ACM BuildSys&rsquo;26.'
   - date: "2026-06"
-    text: 'Paper on <a href="/publication/2026-06-22-indoor-satisfaction-profiles/">indoor satisfaction profiles and LLM-based occupant feedback extraction</a> accepted by ACM Sustainability Week Companion&rsquo;26.'
+    text: 'Paper on <a href="/publication/2026-06-22-indoor-satisfaction-profiles/">workspace satisfaction profiles and LLM-based occupant feedback extraction</a> accepted by ACM BuildSys&rsquo;26.'
   - date: "2026-04"
     text: 'Paper <a href="/publication/2026-04-01-jitai-iaq-sleep/">JITAI to Improve Indoor Air Quality in Sleep Environments</a> accepted by Indoor Air 2026.'
   - date: "2026-01"